 Tywin sent his knights Ser Gregor Clegane and Ser Amory Lorch to scale Maegor's Holdfast and deal with the rest of the royal family, securing the throne for Robert and proving that House Lannister had forsaken the Targaryens forever.
 Gregor killed the infant crown prince, Aegon Targaryen, while his mother watched, and then proceeded to rape and murder Princess Elia Martell herself.
 Amory dragged Princess Rhaenys from under her father Rhaegar's bed and stabbed her half a hundred times.
 When Eddard Stark arrived shortly thereafter at the head of the main rebel army, he found Jaime seated on the Iron Throne and Aerys's corpse slumped below it.
 Tywin Lannister presented the bodies of Rhaegar's wife Elia and the children Aegon and Rhaenys, as tokens of his fealty, laid out beneath the Iron Throne, wrapped in crimson cloaks.
 The resulting argument between Ned and Robert led to Ned riding out alone to finish the war in the south.

 Eddard Stark and Robert Baratheon argued over the killing of Rhaegar's family, Eddard believing it unjustified murder, Robert satisfied with the deaths of Rhaegar's children; even Jon Arryn could not calm their anger.
-Eddard Stark went south and lifted the Siege of Storm's End and finally to the Tower of Joy, and they were only reconciled by shared grief over the death of Lyanna.
+Eddard went south and lifted the Siege of Storm's End and finally to the Tower of Joy, and they were only reconciled by shared grief over the death of Lyanna Stark.

 Survivors of the sack, such as Ser Jaremy Rykker and Ser Alliser Thorne, were given by Tywin the choice of joining the Night's Watch or death.

 Quotes about the Sack